 If Mullen is to fulfill his potential, then this is the school in which he must continue to learn.
 Asked what type of rider he sees himself becoming, he remains realistic.
 “I don’t think I’m ever going to win the Tour de France, so I can scratch Grand Tour contender from my list,” he smiles.
 He is keen to retain his prowess in the time trials; the innate power of the ‘tester’ could be the bedrock on which he builds his career.
 He dreams of becoming a rider like Fabian Cancellara or Tony Martin (Grand Tour ITT winners have “rock star status”, he laughs) but offers Dylan Van Baarle (Cannondale-Garmin) as a more realistic yardstick: a strong all-rounder, tactically aware, and, at 22, already a winner of the Tour of Britain.

 He does not discount joining a Pro Continental team as a means of advancement, citing the progression of former team-mate Sam Bennett to Bora-Argon 18 and IAM Cycling’s graduation to the WorldTour.
 For now, however, he will continue to ply his trade with a Continental team with a fine reputation for developing young talent and which has in recent years passed on the likes of Andy Fenn (Team Sky) to the top tier.

-It is a garment that has gained him Tweets of congratulation from his predecessors and the time when Mullen is rolling out with the likes of Martin and Roche may not be far away.
+It is a garment that has gained him Tweets of congratulation from its previous owners and the time when Mullen is rolling out with the likes of Martin and Roche may not be far away.
 “Once you get to that level, everyone knows everybody,” he says of the tier in which he hopes to ply his trade.
-“Hopefully, one day I’ll be ringing up Dan [Martin] asking if he wants to come training.”
+“Hopefully, one day I’ll be ringing up Dan [Martin] and asking if he wants to come training.”